Swimburger/gkeep-vueifire/README.md

 # Google Keep Clone built with Vue and Firebase

-> Google Keep clone built with Vue and Firebase
+This project is a multi-part tutorial coming soon on Scotch.io on how to build a Google Keep clone built with Vue and Firebase.

+* Part 1: 7a2a5163b353f8b28ecf4c26842397ff8645d634
+* Part 2: WIP
 ## Build Setup

 ``` bash